coherentgraphics/coherentpdf.js/README.md

 Server-side: cpdflibtest.js tests every function in cpdf.js.

 Client-side: index.html is an interactive browser example.
+You will need to run this from a real server, for example http-server, rather than just loading index.html directly.

 Contact